Det verkar som om din webbläsare är för gammal.

 The official currency is the US Dollar (USD), which is divided into 100 cents.
 Only major banks exchange foreign currency.
 ATMs are widespread and credit cards are widely accepted.
 Banking hours are Monday to Friday 9am to 3pm.

 A free shuttle bus service runs to the Metro Rail Green Line Aviation Station from the lower level of each terminal.
 Another shuttle connects to the Bus Center, from where city buses serve the Los Angeles area.
 Prime Time Shuttle and Super Shuttle are both shared-ride van services; reservations are recommended.
 Some hotels also offer transport.
+Ride-hailing taxi services, like Uber, are also available.

 Car rental companies include Advantage, Alamo, Avis, Budget, Hertz and Thrifty.
 Vehicle rental sites are located off the airport property, but travellers can request a free shuttle pick-up to reach the rental car sites.